 On the whole, the experience has been challenging and fun.
 I’d definitely love to explore more into new markets to understand how they do business and hopefully bring some business in the door.

-Could you share the key points of the course on strategic business partnerships for ELVTR?
+Could you share the key points of the HOW TO DEVELOP STRATEGIC BUSINESS PARTNERSHIPS course?

 The course will also present concepts, frameworks, and case studies to help you really hone your knowledge and skills in the various stages of how a partnership works (the lifecycle).
 This includes things like sourcing leads and prospects, how to communicate, how to negotiate, how to launch a partnership, and primarily, how to grow a partnership.

 - Understanding the various stages of the business strategic partnership creation process;

 - Have awareness of different approaches and closing strategies to creating effective partnerships;

 - Finding the best way to start and develop a commercial discussion all the way through, from the very beginning to the end;

 - Acquire basic practical knowledge in the key facets of the commercial partnership creation process — negotiating techniques, things to look out for in analytics, and how to review a partnership whether it is successful or not.